UniversalDevicesInc-PG3/udi-poly-IFTTT-Maker/README.md

 # Upgrading

-Restart the Kasa nodeserver by selecting it in the Polyglot dashboard and select Control -> Restart, then watch the log to make sure everything goes well.
+Restart the Nodeserver by selecting it in the Polyglot dashboard and select Control -> Restart, then watch the log to make sure everything goes well.

 # Release Notes
 - 3.0.0: 02/27/2022